POST /signal/evaluate

 client_transaction_id String Yes

-The unique ID that you would like to use to refer to this transaction.
-For your convenience mapping your internal data, you could use your internal ID/identifier for this transaction.
-The max length for this field is 36 characters.
+The unique ID that you would like to use to refer to this evaluation attempt - for example, a payment attempt ID.
+You will use this later to debug this evaluation, and/or report an ACH return, etc. The max length for this field is 36 characters.

 account_id String Yes